 Semco Balance and inside part.

-A quick learner from Westerville, OH says:
+Quick Learner from Westerville, OH

 The plastic part is broken on both sides.
 Inside sash.
 And the outside sashes as well.
 The picture on the side of the sash is a part window I believe.